WinzarH/LikertMakeR/README.md

   relationships among scale properties, sample size, number of items, _etc._ ...

-  4. checking the feasibility of scale moments with given scale and correlation properties.

 ## Functions

 Functions in this version of **_LikertMakeR_** are: